Lucknow Metro: Rolling stock

 On 5 October 2015, Alstom was awarded a ₹1102 crore contract to construct twenty four car EMU for Phase 1A, based on their Metropolis design.

 The vehicles are to be constructed at Alstom's factory in Sricity, Andhra Pradesh.

 Station facilities

 WiFi is available at each station with free access for smart card holders.
 Other services include free purified drinking water and free toilets.

-The north–south corridor of the Lucknow Metro uses an automated fare collection (AFC) system, provided by Datamatics.
+The north–south corridor of the Lucknow Metro uses an automated fare collection (AFC) system, provided by Datamatics Business Solutions.